General software system theory and design trade offs

 Test-driven design

-requires developers to code test cases that test post conditions - using
+developers to code test cases that test post conditions - using assertions.

-some general design tradeoffs that are relevant to agile software development
+This paper introduces some general design tradeoffs that are relevant to agile architecture (whatever you mean by that).